Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: A generic parallel resampling algorithm

-This section is devoted to proving Theorem~\ref{par-bound2}.
+Some probability spaces have convergence and distributional properties which go beyond the generic bounds such as Shearer's criterion \cite{harris-llll,harris-mt-dist,ilio}.
+Since Algorithm~\ref{par-alg1} can be viewed as a simulation of the sequential algorithm, all such bounds apply equally to it.
+We will see some examples in the next section with analysis of the variable-assignment LLLL.

+We now turn to proving Theorem~\ref{par-bound2}.
+We assume throughout that $\mathcal B$ is amenable.
 We refer to each iteration of the main loop of Algorithm~\ref{par-alg1} (lines (3) -- (8)) as a \emph{round}.
-We use $V_t, I_t, \pi_t$, etc to denote the quantities corresponding to round $t$.
-We first observe that a single round can be implemented efficiently in parallel. \begin{proposition} If we have a BEC running in time $T$, then each round of Algorithm~\ref{par-alg1} can be implemented using $\poly(|V_t| n)$ processors and $O(\log^3 (|V_t| n))$ time whp \end{proposition} \begin{proof} We can determine the set $V_t$ in time $T$.
-By (D1), we can draw the random variables $y_B$ in time $O(\log |V_t| + \log^3 n)$.
-By Theorem~\ref{greedy-th0}, we can find $I$ in time $O(\log^3(|V_t| n))$ whp.
-Finally, using (D2), we can compute the composition $y_{B_{i_s}} y_{B_{i_{s-1}}} \dots y_{B_{i_1}} u$ in time $O(\log^3(|V_t| n))$.
-In light of (C4), we can efficiently check if $y_B \in Y_{B;B'}$, by computing $y_B u$ and testing if $y_B u \in Y_{B'}$. \end{proof}
+We use $V_t, I_t, \pi_t$, etc to denote the quantities corresponding to round $t$, and also define $b_t = |V_t|$.
+We first observe that a single round can be implemented efficiently. \begin{proposition} Each round of Algorithm~\ref{par-alg1} can be implemented using $\poly(b_t, n)$ processors and $O(\log^3 (b_t n))$ time whp. \end{proposition} \begin{proof} Since $\mathcal B$ is amenable, we can determine the set $V_t$ using our BEC in $O(\log^3 n)$ time.